craigmckeachie/react-course/labs/ts/A1-SkippingLabs.md

    ```shell
    npm start
    ```
-1. If you are working a lab which requires the backend api (lab 17 or later).
+1. If you are working on a lab which requires the backend api (lab 17 or later).
 Open another command-line or terminal.
 Run the command.
    ```shell
    npm run api
    ```